peterWSU109/ThermalPi/README.md

 ### Install the Rasberry Pi Optical Camera and Align with Thermal camera

-The cameras need to be aligned so thier respective fields of view (FOV) overlap as much as possible:
+However the cameras may be mounted, the cameras need to be aligned so thier respective fields of view (FOV) overlap as much as possible:

 ![camera line up](https://github.com/peterWSU109/ThermalPi/blob/d1cf1d4a702ee568faaf213b1ca062d244e2f426/images_videos/physical%20camera%20line%20up.jpg)

 In the above configuration the software FOV settings should be aproximately correct.

+### Final Dependencies to install

+1) sudo apt-get install python-opencv
+2) sudo apt-get install python-pandas
+3) pip install -U scikit-learn

+### Necessary files and execution

+Put these files and folders in the same directory
+1) main_loop.py
+2) main_functions.py
+3) haarcascades
+4) assets

+Finally execute main_loop.py.
+The program will default into full screen mode and can be exited by pressing 'Q' on the keyboard.
+Upon program starting, be sure to stay out of the way of the cameras as it is measuring the ambient temperture of the room.
+Have Fun!